Other Exercises

 And I know you hate me and ya got the right,

-But you oughtta me before I die,
+But you oughtta thank me I die,

 For the gravel in your gut and the spit in your eye,

-yeah, what could I do, what I do?
+yeah, what I do, what COULD I do?

 Called him my pa and he called me his son,

-And I come away with a different point of view.
+And I away with a point of view.

 I think about him now and then,